Green Crack Strain - Everything you need to know and more!

 Green Crack priceGreen Crack isn’t that expensive.
 Any strain that's not super rare and was created before 2000 is typically fairly cheap.
 That is simply because there are far danker, harder-hitting strains these days that are in higher demand on the market.
 This strain will be the standard price of around $10 a gram anywhere in the world.

-Green Crack oil, wax, shatter, edibles, etc.The two things concentrate creators look for when choosing a strain are potency and taste.
+Green Crack oil, wax, shatter, edibles, etc.The two things that concentrate creators look for when choosing a strain are potency and taste.
 As we’ve already discussed, Green Crack has both of these in a decent amount.
 Thus, it makes a great choice for making into Butane Hash Oil.
 Please be careful if you’re attempting this at home, as you could very well burn your house down (it has been done before!).

 For edibles, it doesn’t really matter what strain you use.
 That is because the potency of edibles is more dependent on how effective your decarboxylation method is, rather than the actual potency of the original herb.
 Without decarbing your weed your edibles will have little to no potency.
-The other thing you have to do before creating edibles is to mix your decarbed weed with a fat or an oil.
+The other thing you have to do before creating edibles is to mix your decarbed weed with a fat or oil.

 On today’s menu?
 Green Crack!
 Photo: @highsight420